iBug/backTCP-python/README.md

 # Compare the results
 cmp input.bin output.bin
 ```

+It will generate an `output.bin` that's identical to `input.bin`.
+This verifies that the code template is correct.

+---

+After you've filled out all required code parts, you can run the same commands against a test channel to verify your implementation.

 You should consult the man page or use `--help` if you want to know which command does what.